mutagen-io/mutagen/examples/docker/web-go/README.md

 mutagen project start
 ```

-This project uses Mutagen's project `setup` hook (defined in `mutagen.yml`) to
+This project uses Mutagen's `beforeCreate` hook (see `mutagen.yml`) to create a
+shared Docker network and volume for forwarding traffic and storing synchronized
+code (as well as an empty service that can access both of these).
+It then uses
+Mutagen's `flushOnCreate` flag to ensure code is fully synchronized before
-initialize the Docker Compose containers before establishing synchronization and
+finally starting the main Docker Compose services in the `afterCreate` hook.
-forwarding.

 Once the environment is running, you can access the application at
 [http://localhost:8080](http://localhost:8080).